DlieBG/app_routr/README.md

 ```

 > Keep in mind to provide the builded frontend files on ./frontend/dist or ../frontend/dist of the executable \
-> The dist folder already contains all files of the latest build
+> The dist folder in this repo already contains all files of the latest build

 ## run on docker-compose
 ```